initialapps/OC_Alerts/README.md

 ## Deployment

 Not much to this now.
-Check out the run scripts in the package.json file for how to run things.
+Check out the run scripts in the package.json files for how to run things.

+The oc_alerts folder contains the server side stuff.
+The client folder has the vuejs client stuff.

 ## Built With